Here for our final news roundup and information overload.

 It's incredible.

-Uh Carol, I mean, so we have more choices than we've ever had before.
+Carol, I mean, so we have more choices than we've ever had before.

-Yeah, and it's not only more choices, Sean, it's the pace of change which is accelerating.
+Yeah, and it's not only more choices, Sean, it's the pace of change, which is accelerating.

-You know, you've talked about the the shift and and back when AM and FM um, you know, kind of came about and and all the shifts that happened there, but with technology, the pace of change is just happening so rapidly.
+You know, you've talked about the shift and back when AM and FM kind of came about and all the shifts that happened there.

-All the things that you've mentioned, plus you know, the Spotify is of the world and the social media and the different access points for people to get their news and when something new pops up, how quickly they're able to amass millions and millions of eyeballs.
+All the things that you mentioned, plus, you know, the Spotifies of the world and the social media and the different access points for people to get their news.

-And so that makes it really challenging for everybody who's involved in media, whether you are legacy or an upstart, um, to shift and to change and to try to keep up with things.
+And so that makes it really challenging for everybody who's involved in media, whether you are legacy or an upstart, to shift and to change and to try to keep up with things.

-The only thing I would say about any talent, uh Joe Rogan, maybe Joe Concha is a good example.
+The only thing I would say about any talent, Joe Rogan, maybe Joe Concha is a good example.

 Oh, completely.

-And I and I've lived through all of it.
+And I've lived through all of it.

 That's right.

-but here's the thing.
+But here's the thing.

 I'm in my home studio right now.

-I'm the original Joe in his basement.
+I'm the original Joe in his basement, all right?

-All right, I'm in my basement.
+I'm in my basement.

-I I have my camera in front of me, background.
+I have my camera in front of me, background.

 Whenever I join your show, if we don't do the in-studio show, I do it from my home.